Nestled in the heart of the Blue Ridge Mountains near the town of Burnsville NC, Mount Mitchell looms large above the surrounding area.

 Mt.
 Mitchell Campground

-Located off the Mt Mitchell State Park entry road, just a short mile from the summit, this is the most easily accessed campground in the park.
+Located off the Mt Mitchell State Park entry road, just a short mile from the summit, this is the most easily accessed of the campgrounds in the park.

 The 9-site family campground is open from May 1 to October 31, and each site is equipped with a grill and picnic table.